-How will competitions work?
+How will the student competitions work?

 STEM Plan competitions at the High School Level:

 Teachers are granted the flexibility to have their students develop their STEM Plans based on what works for them and their classroom schedule.
 Teachers may have their students do their plans during the Fall Semester or Spring Semester, or over the course of the entire school year.
 Similarly, teachers may have their students develop plans on a compressed time frame (e.g. over a 4-6 week period) or spread their students’ work over the course of the full school year, or anything in between.